carpentries/instructor-training/_extras/training_calendar.md

    -  *See the start time in [your local time zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Instructor+Training&iso=20200929T09&p1=224&ah=4)*

+* [October 27-30, 2020](https://www.eventbrite.com/e/online-instructor-training-october-27-30-2020-pacific-time-tickets-119641497941) This event will run for 3.5 hours a day, Tuesday to Friday of one week.
+   - 9 am to 12:30 pm North America Pacific
+   - 12 noon to 3:30 pm North America Eastern
+   - 5 pm to 8:30 pm British Summer time
+   -  *See the start time in [your local time zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Instructor+Training&iso=20201027T09&p1=224&ah=3&am=30)*

 ## Two day events

 The events below run for two days, from 9 am to 5 pm in the time zone specified.